Sample Preparation for XRF Analysis

 Solid samples can be anything from unprepared pieces of metal or electronics or plastics to cut and polished metal samples.
 The ideal sample for XRF analysis will have a perfectly flat surface.
 Irregular sample surfaces change the distance from the sample to the x-ray source and introduce error.
 All XRF systems are calibrated based on a fixed sample to source distance.
 Changing the distance can increase or decrease the intensity coming from any element contained in the sample.

-Solid samples such as metal alloys, can be analyzed with no sample preparation or they can be cut and polished for a more quantitative analysis as is commonly done for the analysis control of metal alloys.
+Solid samples such as metal alloys, can be analyzed with no sample preparation or they can be cut and polished for a more quantitative analysis.
+This topic is explored in our blog post How to Prepare Metal Alloy samples for Analysis by XRF.

 Even for largely flat samples, surface finish can affect your analysis, particularly for lighter elements.
 Rough surfaces can cause scattering and re-absorption of longer wavelength elements.
 This effect is energy dependent so while the Ni signal may not be affected, the signal from C or S could be dramatically reduced.
 Quantitative analysis of solid samples often requires finishing the surface with a lathe or grinding paper.
 The finer the finish the better the results will be for the lightest elements.